Plant: Ornamental plants

 Thousands of plant species are cultivated for their beauty and to provide shade, modify temperatures, reduce wind, abate noise, provide privacy, and reduce soil erosion.
 Plants are the basis of a multibillion-dollar per year tourism industry, which includes travel to historic gardens, national parks, rainforests, forests with colourful autumn leaves, and festivals such as Japan's and America's cherry blossom festivals.

-Plants may be grown indoors as houseplants, or in specialized buildings such as greenhouses.
+Plants may be grown indoors as houseplants, or in specialised buildings such as greenhouses.
 Plants such as Venus flytrap, sensitive plant and resurrection plant are sold as novelties.
-Art forms specializing in the arrangement of cut or living plant include bonsai, ikebana, and the arrangement of cut or dried flowers.
+Art forms specialising in the arrangement of cut or living plant include bonsai, ikebana, and the arrangement of cut or dried flowers.
 Ornamental plants have sometimes changed the course of history, as in tulipomania.

 In science

 Barbara McClintock used maize to study inheritance of traits.

 The traditional study of plants is the science of botany.
 Basic biological research has often used plants as its model organisms.
 In genetics, the breeding of pea plants allowed Gregor Mendel to derive the basic laws governing inheritance, and examination of chromosomes in maize allowed Barbara McClintock to demonstrate their connection to inherited traits.
 The plant Arabidopsis thaliana is used in laboratories as a model organism to understand how genes control the growth and development of plant structures.
-Tree rings provide a method of dating in archeology, and a record of past climates.
-The study of plant fossils, or Paleobotany, provides information about the evolutions of plants, paleogeographical reconstructions, and past climate change.
+Tree rings provide a method of dating in archaeology, and a record of past climates.
+The study of plant fossils, or paleobotany, provides information about the evolutions of plants, paleogeographical reconstructions, and past climate change.
 Plant fossils can also help determine the age of rocks.

 In mythology, religion, and culture

-Plants including trees appear in mythology, religion, and literature.
+Plants, including trees, appear in mythology, religion, and literature.
 In multiple Indo-European, Siberian, and Native American religions, the world tree motif is depicted as a colossal tree growing on the earth, supporting the heavens, and with its roots reaching into the underworld.
 It may also appear as a cosmic tree or an eagle and serpent tree.
 Forms of the world tree include the archetypal tree of life, which is in turn connected to the Eurasian concept of the sacred tree.
 Another widespread ancient motif, found for example in Iran, has a tree of life flanked by a pair of confronted animals.

 Flowers are often used as memorials, gifts and to mark special occasions such as births, deaths, weddings and holidays.
 Flower arrangements may be used to send hidden messages.
 Plants and especially flowers form the subjects of many paintings.